Annual Poetry Contest (paid entry for contestants in U.S., Canada, and Western Europe)

 This form is for paid entry for those living in the U.S., Canada, and Western Europe.
 For those living outside of those countries, as well as those experiencing hardship, please enter the contest for free HERE.

-The winning author will receive $500 and have their work published in Boston Review's special literary issue Allies.
-Numerous runners-up will also be published in the issue.
+The winning author will receive $1,000 and have their work published in Boston Review's special literary issue Repair (March 2022).
+Some finalists and semi-finalists will also be published in the issue or online.

-Send us up to 5 poems or 10 pages, which comes first.
-All workmust be previously unpublished.
-No cover note is necessary, and names should not appear anywhere in the submission.
+Do not include a cover note.
+Your name should not appear anywhere in the uploaded file.
 All entries much be in English; translations are acceptable if they are done in collaboration with the author and the poems are unpublished in any language.

-Make sure your mailing address in Submittable is correct, as this is the address where your free copy of Allies will be sent in the fall of 2019.
+Make sure your physical mailing address in Submittable is correct, as this is the address where your free copy of Repair will be sent in early 2022.